In General Terms

 - Promotion of my business

 Profiting from photo use may include promotion of products or any other promotion or advertising.
 Trading or bartering photos or anything of value is profiting and prohibited.
-To profit from my photos, without a watermark, you need to lease or buy the rights to the photos.
+To profit from my photos, without a watermark, you need to pay for the rights to the photos.
+Price varies depending on market, picture value and other circumstances.
+Contact me.

 The photographer owns the rights to the photo unless a separate contract is purchased for the rights of ownership.
 The Federal Copyright Act of 1976, photographs are protected by copyright from the moment of creation.
 In “Trade for Print” or TFP shoots, where neither photographer nor model is getting paid, the photographer still owns the copyright.
 A photographer will own that copyright throughout their life and 70 years afterwards.